City Of Alton Sets Tentative Dates For Alton Splash Pad Ribbon Cut/Opening - News Break

 City Of Alton Sets Tentative Dates For Alton Splash Pad Ribbon Cut/Opening

 ALTON - The new Alton Splash Pad has a tentative ribbon cutting set for 1 p.m. on July 16, 2021, and an opening the day after at 10 a.m., but Alton Parks and Recreation Director Michael Haynes explained today water tanks for the project have not arrived.
-Haynes stressed the dates set for next week are tentative and said if the tanks aren’t in place in time the ribbon cutting and opening would be delayed.
-Haynes said as soon as the tanks are in place, and everything is completed, the official Continue Readingwww.riverbender.com
+Haynes stressed the dates set for next week are tentative and said if the tanks aren’t in place in time the ribbon cutting and opening would be delayed.m.riverbender.com

 Comments / 0